Artists & Scholars Project Grants

 Cory Oberndorfer

-Rockville, Maryland ($4,703)
+Rockville, Maryland ($5,000)

 Silver Spring, Maryland ($5,000)

-Elzbieta Sikorska
+Elzbieta Sikorska-Pettit

-Funds will support the creation of a series of large-scale multi-media drawings using formal and technical experiments, combining media and different papers.
-The works will seek to engage the audience in understanding layers of meaning in nature in connection to human history and today’s environment.
+Funds will be used to complete a series of large-scale multi-media drawings in preparation for a solo exhibition, focused on layers of meaning in nature, in connection to human history and the environment.

-Hedieh Javanshir Ilchi
+Hedieh Ilchi

-Rockville, Maryland ($4,900)
+Rockville, Maryland ($5,000)

-Funds will be used to develop a series of paintings investigating how the language of abstraction, through chance and control, can evoke the sublime.
-In these paintings, fluid layers of poured paint will interlace with intricately painted patterns and imagery derived from Persian paintings and illuminated manuscripts.
-These paintings will merge conflicting elements into sublime landscapes that tread the fine line between equilibrium and chaos.
+Funds support the creation of paintings to be exhibited at VisArts, investigating how the language of abstraction, through chance and control, can evoke the sublime.
+The artwork will include imagery derived from Persian paintings and illuminated manuscripts.

 Heidi Martin